 In case something does happen at home, you should consider having household insurance to cover any expense incurred.
 RNIB has partnered with Unique to offer customers carefully chosen home insurance products.
 Age UK also offers home insurance products for older people.

-For more information on staying safe in your home, read one of our leaflet on making the most of your sight:
+For information on how to improve your home with adaptations, read one of our leaflet on making the most of your sight: